 Porthcawl Past and Present

 Porthcawl is a mecca for the adventurer, from beginner to expert.
 Try your hand at wind boarding or kite surfing, kayaking, yachting, jet skiing or wake boarding.
 Need some tuition?
 There are many local water sports operators to assist you.
 The headlands above Rest Bay are the home of the famous Royal Porthcawl Golf Club.
-A very special 18 hole links course which has an enviable reputation as one of the leading courses in the world.
-It hugs the coast with great sea views and provides a real test of your golfing skills.
+A very special 18 hole links course with great sea views and provides a real test of your golfing skills.

-The walk along the coast back into Porthcawl forms part of the Wales Coastal footpath.
-Stop off at the Grand Pavilion’s seafront café and find out about the current shows being staged.
-Stroll along the pedestrian John Street and enjoy a hassle-free shopping experience.
-Then have a meal in one of the many quality cafes or restaurants, from an ice cream on the promenade to traditional fish and chips, bar meals and top quality Mediterranean cuisine.
+The walk along the coast back into Porthcawl forms part of the Wales Coast Path.
+Stop off at the Grand Pavilion’s seafront café and find out about the current shows being staged, then a bit of shopping before a meal or snack in one of the many cafes or restaurants, from an ice cream on the promenade to traditional fish and chips, bar meals and top quality Mediterranean cuisine.

 Whatever time of the year you decide to visit there are some amazing quirky events taking place in Porthcawl, the most famous of which is The Porthcawl Elvis Festival which takes place each September.

-For avid walkers and cyclists, the comparatively flat coastal plain and hinterland is ideal.
-Just west of Porthcawl is Kenfig National Nature Reserve, one of the most important sites in Britain for nature conservation.
-It is home to thousands of species of animals and plants including the rare Fen Orchid.
+Just west of Porthcawl is Kenfig National Nature Reserve, home to thousands of species of animals and plants including the rare Fen Orchid.
 The reserve is well worth a visit and its a great starting point for the unique Keepers Trails which will help you explore this diverse and enthrawlling area.

 Bridgend Past and Present